Summit County Short-Term Rental Rules

 Type III STR Licenses Temporarily Eliminated

-All Wildernest short-term rental properties fall within the Neighborhood Zone established by Summit County government.
-Summit County staff reported to BoCC that areas in the Neighborhood Zone were not developed as resort locales.
+Regarding Summit County short-term rental properties located in the Neighborhood Zone, Summit County staff reported to the BoCC that neighborhoods in the Neighborhood Zone were not generally developed as resort locales.
 While some individual homes may have been designed or purchased with an intent towards short-term rental use, the BoCC found that the overall subdivisions in the Neighborhood Zone were not developed to support intense, hotel-like STR use with tourist amenities.
 As it pertains to some areas of Summit County area, there are likely many Summit County short-term rental owners who disagree with the preceding Summit County conclusion.
 Additionally, the BoCC added that short-term rental complaint incidents were relatively high in the Neighborhood Zone (when compared to the Resort Zone).
 The County cited those complaint incidents as demonstrating tension between traditional neighborhood uses and STRs.
 Accordingly, the County decided to adopt more stringent restrictions for Summit County short-term rentals in the Neighborhood Zone.

 Because all Summit County short-term rental properties are located in the Neighborhood Zone, there are currently two different "active" Summit County short-term rental license types and a third Summit County short-term rental license type that might become relevant once again in the future: